Tabatha Coffey

 Tabatha Coffey is an Australian hairstylist, salon owner, and television personality based in the United States.
-Her participation as a contestant on the television show Shear Genius in 2007 led to her own fame in the U.S. She was given a television show, Tabatha Takes Over (2008–13), which aired on the US cable television network Bravo.
+Her participation as a contestant on the television show Shear Genius in 2007 led to her own fame in the U.S. She starred in a television show, Tabatha Takes Over (2008–13), which aired on the US cable television network Bravo.
 A similar series, Relative Success with Tabatha, aired on Bravo in 2018.

 Early life

-Coffey was born in Brisbane, Queensland, and raised in Surfers Paradise.
-She decided to become a hairdresser when she was 14 years old.
+Coffey was born in Brisbane, Queensland, and raised in Surfers Paradise on the Gold Coast.

 Career

 Coffey opened her own salon, Industrie Hair Gurus, in Ridgewood, New Jersey.
 She also styles clients at the Warren-Tricomi salon in West Hollywood.
 Her approach is transformative, creating a special look for each individual, unlike other stylists who specialize in a certain look.
 She also works as a platform artist for hair care products company, Joico International.
 She tours different countries 6–12 times a year doing hair shows for the company.
 "My favourite thing is to do work with other professionals and teaching," she said in an interview.
 "I love giving and getting back from other professionals."

 She has also been in beauty publications, as well as backstage in New York's Mercedes Benz Fashion Week.
 She works regularly as an editorial stylist for top fashion and beauty publications, including Seventeen, Marie Claire, and Mademoiselle.

 Coffey has written two books: It's Not Really About the Hair: The Honest Truth About Life, Love, and the Business of Beauty (2011) and Own It!: Be the Boss of Your Life--at Home and in the Workplace (2014).
 Both were published by HarperCollins.